acmignona/Text_to_speech/README.md

 # Description:
 This is a simple text-to-speech application that utilizes Google's Text-to-Speech Python library.
 This will generate an MP3 audio file with whatever text is entered within the GUI.
 I created this GUI for the Telecom team who had a need to use this library, but they weren't familiar with with how to use Python.
+Python code included for transparency, but not required to run executable.

 # How to use: